CelliesProjects/featherplayer-esp32/README.md

 ```

 - Use `File->Open folder` in Visual Studio and then browse to the folder where you cloned the project to.
-- Press `Select` and the project will be opened and initialized, this will take some time.
+- Press `Select` and the project will be opened and initialized, this will take some time while all assets are downloaded.

 ## Before compiling: add your WiFi credentials

 Before compiling the project add the file `include/WiFicredentials.h` to supply your WiFi credentials:

 ```c++
 #ifndef WIFI_SECRETS
 #define WIFI_SECRETS